TaraTritt/dapp-starter/README.md

   "<Infura Provider URL with Access Key>" //access key );
 ```
-7. If you have any constructor arguments for your contract, update the arguments array to your constructor's arguments, if note remove the `arguments` attribute.
+7. If you have any constructor arguments for your contract, update the arguments array to your constructor's arguments, if not remove the `arguments` attribute.

 ```javascript
     .deploy({